RTIInternational/biocloud_docker_tools/README.md

 Commiting a Dockerfile to this repository will automatically result in the building of a new docker image that is uploaded to Docker Hub.
 To submit a commit developers should complete the following steps:
 1. Fork this repository to their account (if not previously done).
 2. Create a branch for the specific docker you working on.
->A. Create the necessary directory structure when applicable as described above. **Not sure how to make this just an indented bullet**
+* Create the necessary directory structure when applicable as described above. **Not sure how to make this just an indented bullet**
 4. Create the Dockerfile and appropriate documentation and commit to the branch you created in step 2.
 5. Create a pull request to merge this with this repository
 6. Address any comments that come up during the review.